polmnto/stage_M2_2026/README.md

 ## Outputs

+IMPORTANT : the "final_results.csv" table is what you want to look at at the end.
+It contains the H index, the Dstat, the concordance factor (q1) for all nodes considered.
+It also shows the number of short discordant gene tree (nb_D_nodes_INF) and the total number of discordant gene trees (nb_D_nodes).
+The "discordance_rate" column is just 1-q1 so like a "discordance factor".

 ASTRAL_speciestree.tre : the species tree inferred by Astral.
 Note that it is mostly relevant for the topology.

 ASTRAL_speciestree_NUMBERED.tre : the same tree but with numbered nodes.
 It might be useful for intepretation and can be visualised using Dendroscope for example.